korywka/rollup-plugin-svg-import/README.md

 document.body.appendChild(icon());
 ```

-If you need SSR support, with `stringify` option `on` SVG output is just string:
+For SSR support set `stringify` option to `true`, so SVG output is just a string:

 ```javascript
 import icon from './icon.svg';